 The University of Denver (DU) is a top ranked university in a thriving city at the base of the Rocky Mountains.
 The Graduate School of Professional Psychology (GSPP) at DU was created in 1976 to house one of the first PsyD programs in the country, under the then-new Vail training model (practitioner-scholar).
-The PsyD program has been continuously accredited by the American Psychological Association since 1979.
-GSPP provides four specialized masters programs: sport coaching, sport and performance psychology, forensic psychology, and international disaster psychology.
-The School also has an exclusively affiliated, APA internship consortium and in-house service clinics.
+The PsyD program is the nation’s second-oldest and has been continuously accredited by the American Psychological Association since 1979.
+GSPP provides four specialized master’s programs: sport coaching, sport and performance psychology, forensic psychology, and international disaster psychology.
+The School also has a partially affiliated, APA-accredited internship consortium and in-house service clinics.
 All programs provide comprehensive training for applied work within an academic environment of cooperation and collaboration that fosters critical thinking and self-determined functioning; we are committed to providing cultural competence for all our students.
 We use our knowledge of multiculturalism and individual differences to make our program as welcoming and inclusive as we can to all students, staff, and faculty.

 As a professional college, GSPP is focused on high level integration of applied practice, theory, research, and scholarship.
-For more information about GSPP, please consult the website: www.du.edu/gspp
+Denver FIRST adheres to the practitioner-scholar philosophy and emphasizes real-world learning and applied research endeavors.
+For more information about GSPP, please consult the website: www.du.edu/gspp.

 Founded in 2014 to serve as a regional hub for forensic mental health education, practice, and consultation, Denver Forensic Institute of Research, Service and Training (Denver FIRST) fosters community and university partnerships through a host of service learning opportunities for graduate students working with underserved forensic populations in the local community.

-Denver FIRST is integrated with the Masters in Forensic Psychology (MAFP) Program and the Doctor of Psychology (PsyD) Program at the University of Denver's Graduate School of Professional Psychology (GSPP), supported by core GSPP faculty under the leadership of Director Neil Gowensmith, PhD, and staffed by GSPP students.
+Denver FIRST is integrated with the Masters in Forensic Psychology (MAFP) Program and the Doctor of Psychology (PsyD) Program at GSPP, supported by core GSPP faculty under the leadership of Director Neil Gowensmith, PhD, and staffed by GSPP students.
 Primarily, Denver FIRST serves as a go-to setting for forensic evaluation, outpatient competency restoration, research, grants, and consultation in forensic mental health in the Denver metro area and beyond.
-Denver FIRST adheres to the practitioner-scholar philosophy and emphasizes real-world learning and applied research endeavors.

 The fellow is considered a trainee and may not be paid on a fee-for-service basis.
 There is one position available.
-The postdoctoral fellow will be paid an estimated stipend of $50,000 for the 2019-2020 training year (exact salary to be finalized at a later date in accordance with NIH guidelines).
+The fellowship is a 12-month, full-time position with an expected average work week of 40-45 hours.
+Because the fellowship program is demanding, outside employment is strongly discouraged.
+The postdoctoral fellow will be paid an estimated stipend of $50,004.00 for the 2020-2021 training year (exact salary is TBD but is tied to the NIH postdoctoral fellow salary requirement).
 Additional compensation and benefits in the form of health insurance, paid vacation and sick leave, and liability coverage for program-related on- and off-site activities will be provided.
 Given the requirement that the fellow attend the annual AP-LS Conference, leave will be provided accordingly.
 Limited funding may be available for professional development activities, and authorized leave time for these activities may be possible (but is not guaranteed).

 Knowledge, Skills, and Abilities